NathanaelCassagnol/interview-takehome-backend/README.md

 ### Give Download button the ability to download selected photo from the S3 bucket
 •	Photo only downloads if user has unlocked it previously

+### Document your GraphQl and Lambda Code
+•	Inside backend/lambda functions create txt files and paste your lambda functions in for review

+•	Inside backend/graphQL create txt files and paste your graphQL schema and API in for review

 ### Optional (not required but if implemented well would greatly improve your standing)
 •	Create CSS or React code that shows whether user owns a photo in the gallery or not